Čedomir Jovanović

 Čedomir "Čeda" Jovanović (Чедомир Чеда Јовановић, [tʃědomir tʃěːda joʋǎːnoʋitɕ]; born 13 April 1971) is a Serbian politician and businessman.

 During the presidency of Slobodan Milošević in Yugoslavia, Jovanović became one of the student leaders of the 1996–1997 protests in Serbia at the age of 25.
-Jovanović along with fellow student Čedomir Antić were one of the founding members of the "Student Political Club", abbreviated in Serbian as SPK, which successfully organized a massive boycott of the 1997 Serbian general election.
+Jovanović along with fellow student Čedomir Antić were one of the founding members of the "Student Political Club", abbreviated in Serbian as SPK, which successfully organised a massive boycott of the 1997 Serbian general election.
 In February 1998, the bulk of the SPK membership along with Jovanović himself joined the Democratic Party.

 After the overthrow of Slobodan Milošević, Jovanović was selected by the Democratic Opposition of Serbia to be one of its MPs, and he subsequently became the youngest parliamentary caucus leader in Serbian history, at the age of 29.
 In the post-Milošević period, he was a target of several assassination attempts and attacks.
-On February 6, 2001, an explosive device destroyed Jovanović's automobile.
-On March 31, 2001, he was left unscathed from a minor shooting incident at the scene of Milošević's arrest, during which he was a negotiator.
+On 6 February 2001, an explosive device destroyed Jovanović's automobile.
+On 31 March 2001, he was left unscathed from a minor shooting incident at the scene of Milošević's arrest, during which he was a negotiator.
 In July 2002, Minister of Interior Dušan Mihajlović commented that "Jovanović was on all the hit lists" of "centers of power".

 Jovanović was expelled from the Democratic Party in 2004 due to breaking party protocols.
 He subsequently founded his own political party in November 2005, called the Liberal Democratic Party.
 He was his party's candidate in Serbia's presidential elections in 2008 and 2012.

 Early life

 Jovanović was born in a middle-class family in Belgrade.
 His parents Jovica and Milena (née Mršić) Jovanović were both economists by profession.
-As a boy, he grew up in the New Belgrade neighborhood and completed the Ivan Gundulić Primary School with average grades.
+As a boy, he grew up in the New Belgrade neighbourhood and completed the Ivan Gundulić Primary School with average grades.
 Afterwards, he started attending the Ninth Belgrade Gymnasium, but soon after transferred to the Third Economics High School, from which he eventually graduated.
 He then enrolled at the University of Belgrade's Faculty of Economics, but after only a week of classes, decided to quit.

 Jovanović served in the Yugoslav People's Army in 1992 in Gradiška during the Bosnian War.
 In one of his memoirs, Čedomir Antić wrote that Jovanović was once proud of his military career in the Bosnian War, but that he experienced an ideological change about the war years later.

 Jovanović eventually started attending Belgrade's Arts University's Faculty of Dramatic Arts (FDU), enrolling in its dramaturgy program, from which he graduated in 1998 at the age of 27.
 He never actually worked in his chosen profession, writing only a couple of plays that were never staged or published.